-The seats are quite comfortable and importantly convert to full lie flat beds which is a big attraction given the price for Business Class to Europe is generally under $5,000pp return during the Europe Earlybird season (passengers also receive an amenity kit and slippers).
+The seats are quite comfortable and importantly convert to full lie flat beds which is a big attraction when the China Southern Business Class to the UK / Europe is around the $5,000pp return level when on sale.
+Passengers also receive an amenity kit and slippers.

 The seating configuration on the Boeing 777 was 2-2-2 (China Southern Operates a 777 on evening flights and a 787 on day flights).
 For a solo traveller I would recommend the middle row or an aisle so you don't have to cross over anyone.
 You can raise the partition in between the seats if you are on your own.

 At check in at Guangzhou Baiyun International Airport there is a separate VIP check in area, and you are treated like a VIP guest.
 You get priority access to immigration so best to look for priority access queue which is at the end generally.